commitsovercoffee/markup-mansion/src/routes/writings/daily_rituals.md

 After dinner, I do whatever I feel like before dozing off as my eyes suggest.
-As much as I'd like it to sound cool, this time is usually spend on my computer working on sideprojects, lurking on the web , reading, writing or simply getting lost in thought.
+As much as I'd like it to sound cool, this time is usually spend on my computer working on side projects, lurking on the web , reading, writing or simply getting lost in thought.

 ---